hootsuite/scala-circuit-breaker/README.md

-#Circuit Breaker
+# Circuit Breaker

-## What is Circuit Breaker?
+## What is a Circuit Breaker?

-Circuit breaker monitors number of failed requests and decides to delay sending further requests based on configurable threshold.
+A circuit breaker monitors the number of failed requests and decides to delay sending further requests based on configurable threshold.
 Read more about [circuit breakers](http://martinfowler.com/bliki/CircuitBreaker.html).
 Failure threshold, delay time, failure criteria, and event listeners are configurable in config file and code.